Executable modular composition agrees with

 Hex.FpPoly.squareFreeDecomposition_weightedProduct {p : Nat} [Hex.ZMod64.Bounds p] (hp : Hex.Nat.Prime p) (f : Hex.FpPoly p) : have d := Hex.FpPoly.squareFreeDecomposition hp f; Hex.DensePoly.C d.unit * Hex.FpPoly.weightedProduct d.factors = fHex.FpPoly.squareFreeDecomposition_weightedProduct {p : Nat} [Hex.ZMod64.Bounds p] (hp : Hex.Nat.Prime p) (f : Hex.FpPoly p) : have d := Hex.FpPoly.squareFreeDecomposition hp f; Hex.DensePoly.C d.unit * Hex.FpPoly.weightedProduct d.factors = f

 Public reconstruction wrapper: the emitted unit and weighted factor product recover the input.
-The provider instantiation is closed internally, so no provider arguments appear in the statement.
+All facts about intermediate Yun states are proved internally, so the statement needs no auxiliary hypotheses.

 Hex.FpPoly.squareFreeDecomposition_multiplicity_pos {p : Nat} [Hex.ZMod64.Bounds p] (hp : Hex.Nat.Prime p) (f : Hex.FpPoly p) : have d := Hex.FpPoly.squareFreeDecomposition hp f; ∀ (sf : Hex.FpPoly.SquareFreeFactor p), sf ∈ d.factors → 0 < sf.multiplicityHex.FpPoly.squareFreeDecomposition_multiplicity_pos {p : Nat} [Hex.ZMod64.Bounds p] (hp : Hex.Nat.Prime p) (f : Hex.FpPoly p) : have d := Hex.FpPoly.squareFreeDecomposition hp f; ∀ (sf : Hex.FpPoly.SquareFreeFactor p), sf ∈ d.factors → 0 < sf.multiplicity

-Every factor emitted by squareFreeDecomposition carries a strictly positive
+Every factor emitted by Hex.FpPoly.squareFreeDecomposition carries a strictly positive

 multiplicity, so no factor is recorded at multiplicity 0.
 A caller iterating